devlemire/theme-changer/README.md

 ### Summary

-In this step we will update the `select` element in `src/App.js` to use an `onChange` prop to update the value of `allowEdit` on state.
+In this step, we will update the `select` element in `src/App.js` to use an `onChange` prop to update the value of `allowEdit` on state.

 ### Instructions